Table of Contents

 Note on pay estimates: All numbers are based on working in a major metropolitan area.
-If you are in a small or medium sized town the numbers are generally scaled with cost of living.
+If you are in a small or medium-sized town, the numbers are generally scaled with the cost of living.

 Being a car salesperson involves guiding customers through the buying process.
 You need to be educated on the product that you sell and (more importantly) you need to know how to optimize the process of the sale.

-I learnt the “steps to a sale” in a few minutes my first day.
+I learned the “steps to a sale” in a few minutes on my first day.
 We will cover that in another post.
-For now let’s review why car sales might be a job worth pursuing.
+For now, let’s review why car sales might be a job worth pursuing.

 The content on this site is going to focus on getting you a job and making you successful.
 If you follow the steps, take it day by day, you should be able to make a lot of money.